Benzo Detox Treatment

-When a person is diagnosed with both a mental health disorder such as anxiety and depression along with substance use disorder, they are said to have co-occurring disorders.
+When a person is diagnosed with a mental health disorder such as anxiety and depression and substance use disorder, they are said to have co-occurring disorders.
 Though the disorders can exist separately from one another, when they coexist in the same person, they usually cause the symptoms of both disorders to be intensified.
 It is common for a person with co-occurring disorders to have more severe symptoms than a person with only one of the disorders.

 Types Of Benzodiazepines

 There are many different benzodiazepines on the market.
 Doctors may prescribe one over the other for various reasons.
 Perhaps their clients have seen more success for one over the other, or the formulation of specific benzo is known to meet a particular client’s needs better.
 Here is a list of the different types of benzodiazepines with their generic and brand names.

 - Alprazolam (Xanax, Xanax XR)

 - Clobazam (Onfi)